robnob/AWS_Fundamentals-Addressing_Security_Risk/README.md

 ## Authentication Vs. Authorization ##

 Authentication is the process of verifying a user’s identity.
 Most commonly, users authenticate with a username (which identifies the user) and a password (which confirms the user is who he claims).
 Authorization, in contrast, is the process of granting users access to specific resources after they have been authenticated.
 For example, users might be placed into one or more groups based on their job title, and the application then determines which features are available to them based on their group membership.

+## Identity Providers ##

+An Identity Provider is a service that manages authentication, providing a user login and the ability to verify a user’s identity.
+AWS Cognito has its own Identity Provider (using User Pools, which are explained below), but it can also integrate with well-established third-party Identity Providers like Facebook and Google.
+Additionally, Cognito can integrate with any Identity Provider that implements the SAML or OAuth2 protocols.
+The process of integrating with a third-party for authentication is called Federation.

  ## Best Practices ##
  *  Using IAM to crete other user different from root
  *  Principle of least privileges